laxmen18/NRT/README.md

     $ streamlit run main.py

-2.The web app will open in your browser.
+2.The web app will open in the browser.

-- On the sidebar, you can input URLs directly.
+- On the sidebar, user can input URLs directly.

 - Initiate the data loading and processing by clicking "Process URLs."